 Check for Charges Against You Online

 Various state and police databases can be utilized to find useful information about any charges that were filed, when they were filed, and why.
-In fact, the process is very similar to how to find someone’s criminal record.
+In fact, the process is very similar to how to locate an individual’s criminal history.

 The exception to the rule is when the charges are related to a sealed indictment.
 In that (rare) case, the indicted suspect will not have any way to find out about the charges until they are arrested.

-Also, the level of crime helps dictate how long police have to charge you with a crime, so that should also be taken into consideration.
+Also, the level of crime helps dictate the timeframe for the police to press charges, so that should also be taken into consideration.

 Using Online Databases